 10. We've heard about great restaurants in Yountville AND HEALDSBURG (among others).
 We'd like to conclude our Tour with a special dinner, but we want to avoid the hassle of looking for overnight accommodations.

 Dining in our Wine Country or on the Monterey Peninsula can be a especially memorable.
 Yet there are no convenient or inexpensive ways to return to San Francisco or to the East Bay after dark.
 To compensate for our time, we add a $90 fee (not per-person, but for the entire party) whenever we've worked out, in advance, that our day will include a presumably 90-minute dinner stop.

 11. For me the fee's no problem and I really want to see Yosemite.

-Our fee for the two-day Yosemite Tour is structured to accommodate just such a request: it's $1,900 regardless of whether we are taking one person or any number up to 5…(with luggage, etc. 6/7 would be crowded).
+Our fee for the two-day Yosemite Tour is structured to accommodate just such a request: it's $1,900 regardless of whether we are taking one person or any number up to 5…with luggage, etc. 6/7 would be crowded.
 You must do two things, however, to prepare for Yosemite: a) confirm your dates with us; b) arrange for lodging within 20 miles of the western entrances to the park…we are happy to help with this.
 (If you've not camped out in a while and don't have easy access to equipment, it is best that you plan to stay in a motel or lodge.)
-Also, your current fitness level (actual not desired :-)) should guide your decision regarding what you do (hike, bike, rent a rubber raft for a cruise down the Merced River, take a photo safari, or explore the art gallery, bookstore and Miwok 'village') during your 6-8 hours of free time in the Park.
+Also, your current fitness level should guide your decision regarding what you do (hike, bike, rent a rubber raft for a cruise down the Merced River, take a photo safari, or explore the art gallery, bookstore and Miwok 'village') during your many hours of free time in the Park.

-12. Can you accommodate guests who'd prefer a tour in their own language?
+12. Can you accommodate guests who'd prefer a tour in their NATIVE language?